 • Urgency: The window for reducing greenhouse gases to achieve a climate-safe world has almost closed.
 Immediate and transformative change to most human systems is required if we are to minimise species extinction and ecosystem collapse.

-• Global Responsibilities: Aotearoa New Zealand, a relatively wealthy country with high per capita and historic emissions, has a legal and moral obligation to provide international leadership by reducing emissions and providing climate finance to developing countries; especially the Pacific.
+• Global Responsibilities: Aotearoa New Zealand, a relatively wealthy country with high per capita and historic emissions, has a legal and moral obligation to provide international leadership by reducing emissions and providing climate finance to emerging economies, especially in the Pacific.

 • Appropriate Decision-making: The decisions about how best to mitigate and adapt to climate change should be inclusive, transparent, prioritise the voices of those adversely affected, and based on mātauranga Māori and other science.